joakimk/pipeline/README.md

 ## TODO

-* Some kind of manual sorting of projects
 * Show fixed status for builds when a later revision fixes a build
 * Add heroku deploy instructions
 * Add build reporting script